List of Mentors for NZSA Mentor Programme

 Genre: Fiction and Non-Fiction

 Joan Rosier-Jones writes fiction and non-fiction.
-She has also written and had two plays produced.
+She has also written and had three plays produced.
 She began her working life as a teacher, and now combines her two passions – writing and teaching by running classes and writers’ retreats for adults and working with the NZA programmes for emerging writers.
 She has taught creative writing for several institutions – University of Auckland, UNITEC, and local community education services.
 Several of her students have gained success in the world of publishing.
 Her popular, So You Want to Write, a guide for aspiring authors, was updated and reprinted in 2018.
 Other similar subjects include family history writing, book publicity and marketing.
 She is the author of several courses for the NZ Institute of Business Studies, and has published a number of novels since her first book, Cast Two Shadows, described as a ‘powerfully realistic novel’, was released in 1985.
 A true murder mystery, The Murder of Chow Yat, was published in 2009.
 Her last novel, Waiting for Elizabeth, was set in Tudor Ireland.
 Doing it My Way is an Egyptian memoir, which she co-wrote with Egyptian entrepreneur, Elhamy Elzayat and her latest publication is Literary Whanganui which is based on literary walks and bus tours she has organised over the last 15 years.

 Genre: all genres except for romance and picture books